idaholab/moose/modules/xfem/doc/content/source/userobjects/MeshCut2DRankTwoTensorNucleation.md

 centered on the element centroid it nucleates from.
 The direction of the nucleated crack is normal to the direction returned by the `RankTwoTensor` scalar.
 For example, `MaxInPlanePrincipal` returns the direction of the maximum in-plane principal component and the crack direction is normal to this.
-It is an error for [!param](/UserObjects/MeshCut2DRankTwoTensorNucleation/nucleation_length) to be smaller than the length of the element the crack nucleates in .
+It is an error for [!param](/UserObjects/MeshCut2DRankTwoTensorNucleation/nucleation_length) to be smaller than the length of the element the crack nucleates in, unless the user sets `nucleate_across_full_element=true`.
 A crack will only be nucleated if it is at least a distance specified by [!param](/UserObjects/MeshCut2DRankTwoTensorNucleation/nucleation_radius) away from existing or nucleated cracks.
 If multiple cracks nucleate in the same xfem update and are within the specified `nucleation_radius`, the crack nucleated from the element with the lowest id will be retained and no other cracks within the `nucleation_radius` will be nucleated.
 The `nucleation_radius` is a good way to limit the number of cracks that nucleate within a region, which can help limit problems related to excessive numbers of XFEM cuts in a single element.